cppxor2arr/notify_time/README.md

-This is just a personal project and is stored on GitHub (don't want to pay for private repo).
+This is just an abandoned personal project and is stored on GitHub (don't want to pay for private repo).
-Contribution is unecessary, but you can if you wish.
 If you want to use this project, then the package `ruby-notify` is required (Linux).

 Description: